world-class/REPL/modules/level_4/cm_1005_introduction_to_programming_i/README.md

 ### Tips & Tricks

-- Get familiar with finding precise coordinates in an image inside Brackets (text editor).
+- Get familiar with finding precise coordinates in an image inside Brackets (text editor) [**note**: support for Brackets is ending on September 1, 2021.
+[VS Code](https://code.visualstudio.com/) is a good alternative.].
 - Practice all basic drawing functions with `p5.js` in the [online editor](https://editor.p5js.org/) before attempting to solve crimes.
 - You have a maximum number of attempts for each case: go ahead when you are pretty confident you are on the right path on your first attempt.
 You will have to wait a certain amount of time (about 24 hours) before you can attempt to solve the crime again.